Hip Replacement Surgery

 Information about Trochanteric Bursitis

 Trochanteric bursitis is a common disorder that affects the (lateral) side of the hip or hips.
 By definition, bursitis is the swelling of the bursa, a small fluid sac that releases fluid to allow for smooth motion between bones, tendons, ligaments and muscles.
-The human body has many of bursae that serve prevent or decrease friction between two surfaces that move in opposite directions.
 When the bursa becomes inflamed or swollen, problems arise and it will hurt when the bursa needs to move across a bone.

 The trochanter is the hipbone formed at the end of the femoral neck (the femur bone, or thighbone).
 Each trochanter has a bursa on its outer side, and when one or both of those becomes inflamed, trochanteric bursitis may develop.

 In addition to the hip, bursitis is frequently found in the knee, elbow and heel.
-The condition is discovered more commonly in women than men.
 Trochanteric bursitis usually strikes people when they are middle-aged or elderly.

 Causes of Trochanteric Bursitis?